HKUSTDial/VisJudgeBench/README.md

 ## 🎯 About VisJudgeBench

-VisJudgeBench is a comprehensive benchmark dataset for visualization quality assessment based on the **"Fidelity-Expressiveness-Aesthetics"** evaluation framework.
-We release the complete dataset with **3,090 expert-annotated samples** collected from **real-world visualizations via web search engines**, covering three categories (`single_vis`, `multi_vis`, `dashboard`) and 32 distinct chart types.
-Each sample includes visualization images, six-dimensional quality scores, and evaluation prompts.
+VisJudgeBench is a comprehensive benchmark for evaluating MLLM visualization aesthetics and quality.
+It contains **3,090 expert-annotated samples from real-world scenarios**, covering single visualizations, multiple visualizations, and dashboards across **32 chart types**.
+Each sample includes visualization images, six-dimensional quality scores based on the **Fidelity-Expressiveness-Aesthetics** evaluation framework, and evaluation prompts.

 <div align="center">
   <img src="figures/abstract.jpg" alt="Research Motivation" width="100%">